Spring Cleaning your ROEST sample roaster

 A machine for life

-Right from the beginning, Roest’s design philosophy has been that our machines should always be user-repairable and upgradable.
-This ‘Design to Repair’ approach ensures that your Roest will never become obsolete.
+Right from the beginning, ROEST’s design philosophy has been that our machines should always be user-repairable and upgradable.
+This ‘Design to Repair’ approach ensures that your ROEST will never become obsolete.
 Instead of buying the latest model every few years and consigning the old machine to landfill, we believe you should be able to keep using the latest technology, no matter how long ago you bought your machine.

 We carefully design new features, such as the inlet temperature sensor and the first crack detection card, so that you can upgrade your machine to the latest specifications yourself.
 But more than that, we’re always looking for ways to make it even easier to clean and maintain the machine, whether that’s by improving our online guides, or refining the design of the roaster.